Specification Tests for the Propensity Score: Asymptotic theory

 \end{corollary}

-Note that the integrating measure in $CvM_{n}$ is a random measure, but Corollary \ref{corho} shows that the asymptotic theory is not affected by this fact.
-Further details can be found in the Appendix.
+Note that the integrating measure in $CvM_{n}$ is a random measure, but Corollary \ref{corho} shows that the asymptotic distribution is not affected by this fact.
+Further details can be found in the Appendix A.